FusionAuth/fusionauth-site/site/_posts/2020-03-10-securely-implement-oauth-in-react.md

 Once FusionAuth is running (by default at [localhost:9011](http://localhost:9011)), create a new Application.
 The only configurations you need to change are `Authorized redirect URLs` and `Logout URL` on the `OAuth` tab.
 These are basically links used by FusionAuth during the only two times we redirect off our app entirely: login and logout.
 After a user logs in, FusionAuth will redirect them back to our app on one of the `Authorized Redirect URLs`.
 After a user logs out, FusionAuth will redirect them to the `Logout URL`.

-{% include _image.html src="/assets/img/blogs/fusionauth-example-react/admin-edit-application.png" class="img-fluid" figure=false alt="FusionAuth application edit page" %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react/admin-edit-application.png" class="img-fluid" figure=false alt="FusionAuth application edit page" %}

 We'll talk later about why we use these particular URLs.
 For now, enter `http://localhost:9000/oauth-callback` for the `Authorized Redirect URL` (a point on our Express server) and `http://localhost:8080` for the `Logout URL` (the only endpoint on our single page React client).
 Click the blue `Save` button in the top-right to finish the configuration.

 A login feature isn't very useful with zero users.
 It's possible to register users from your app or using FusionAuth's self-service registration feature, but we'll manually add a user for this example.
 Select `Users` from the menu.
 You should see your own account; it's already registered to FusionAuth, which is why you can use it to log into the admin panel.

-{% include _image.html src="/assets/img/blogs/fusionauth-example-react/admin-manage-user.png" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react/admin-manage-user.png" class="img-fluid" figure=false %}

 Select `Manage` and go to the `Registrations` tab.
 Click on `Add Registration`, pick your new application, and then `Save` to register yourself.